 - Adaptational Angst Upgrade: She only received her powers a little over a year ago and is very insecure about them as a result.
 Her parents are also very judgmental and apparently treat her decision to become a Hero with scorn.
 Compare that to her cheerful and energetic canon counterpart who had her Quirk for most of her life with warm, supportive parents.
 The fact that she got into a prestigious school where most of the students are upper class and suffered a lot of bullying for her working-class background doesn't help.

-- Adaptational Badass: Not Ochaco herself, but her costume.
+- Adaptational Badass: Not Uraraka herself, but her costume.
 It's partially made of feminum, the same metal that Wonder Woman's bracelets are made out of.
-Because of this, Tenya's armor cracks when he tries to kick her.
+Because of this, Iida's armor cracks when he tries to kick her.

-- Adaptational Modesty: Rather than form-fitting spandex, Ochaco wears a black and white bodysuit made of metal with goggles and a backpack-like object.
+- Adaptational Modesty: Rather than form-fitting spandex, Uraraka wears a black and white bodysuit made of metal with goggles and a backpack-like object.

 - Adaptation Origin Connection:

 - Zero Year reveals that she was bullied by the story's version of the Gotham Academy version of the Terrible Trio.

 - It also has Saiko Intelli directly linked to her origin story.